creichen/amber-remix/README.md

 ## Status

+- German/English version: mostly same status, except that some palettes for the German version are off (`gfx-demo`)

 Very much WIP.
 The following bits work to some extent:
 - *Data*: Container format decoding is fully supported
 - *Text*: String extraction seems to work